 When she told me of the story of Cassiopeia, all I heard was the sound of her voice, like fairy kisses.
 Even there, where streetlights couldn’t pollute our view, I only saw the way her face glowed.
 I met her freshman year of college.
 I didn’t know her then and when I told her about it, she didn’t remember meeting me.
 It’s because we didn’t really meet.
 The cafeteria was overcrowded and we had no choice but to sit next to someone.
 Her hair was long then.
 Twisted up into a clip, uncombed and probably greasy.
 All she said to me was, “can I sit here?”
 For the next hour, well after my food was gone, I listened to the story of her summer as she told her friend.
 Her grandmother had died.
 It was the worst summer of her life.
 She never noticed me staring.

 We met again in our non-fiction workshop.
 “I tell people about your stories all the time.
-You’re writing is beautiful!”
+Your writing is beautiful!”
 She told me the first time we hung out.
 We were at the tea shop downtown.
 The one where you have to sit on the ground and they ring a gong to tell you they’re closing.
 I’ve only been there once.
 That was the first time I started to wonder if she was some sort of ethereal being.

 I was afraid of getting too close to her or too far away; I didn’t want her to think I was weird, or worse, uninterested.
 She told me of her recurring dream of an elevator that took her to infinite floors, one was just a garden.
 Her stories were mesmerizing, I thought she had a supernatural connection to some other worlds.
 More than anything, I wanted to remember every detail of her dreams; every word she ever said, but all I have are ideas of her.